fusioncharts/dev_centre_docs/getting-started/plain-javascript/percentage-calculation-using-plain-javascript.md

 Events are signals that let you execute specific actions—such as sending data to the server, and so on—using JavaScript, in response to any interactions/updates for a chart.
 FusionCharts Suite XT includes advanced features that let you add more context to your chart and make data visualization simpler.
 These features include chart updates, percentage calculation, and events.

-This article focuses on how you can calculate the percentage of a data plot with respect to all the data plots.
+In the sections below, you can see how to calculate the percentage of a data plot with respect to all the data plots.

-A chart configured to calculate the percent, is shown below:
+A chart configured to calculate the percentage is shown below:

 {% embed_chartData percentage-calculation-example-1.js json %}